Blazored/TextEditor/README.md

 **NOTE** If you're using Blazor WebAssembly then these need to be added to your `wwwroot\index.html`.

-I would also suggest adding the following using statement to your main `_Imports.razor` to make referencing the component a bit easier.
+You can add the following using statement to your main `_Imports.razor` to make referencing the component a bit easier.

 ```cs
 @using Blazored.TextEditor